-Who do you think is the best company for Interior Painting and best Paint for Walls?
+Who do you think is the best company for Interior Painting and the best Paint for Walls?
 If you plan on giving your house interior a fresh coat of paint then you most likely want it to be of the best possible quality and the best possible combination with your furniture and decor.
-But choosing the best of the best can get pretty hard when even the paint aisle down your local hardware store offers you an astonishingly high number of colour options to choose from.
-Furthermore, choosing the colour is just the beginning of the challenge as there are tons of brands and varieties for each colour.
-Listed down below are some tips on how to choose the variety of paint you actually need plus some latest trends on the colour palette you might want to consider for your interior walls.
+But choosing the best of the best can get pretty hard when even the paint aisle down your local hardware store offers you an astonishingly high number of color options to choose from.
+Furthermore, choosing the color is just the beginning of the challenge as there are tons of brands and varieties for each color.
+Listed down below are some tips on how to choose the variety of paint you actually need plus some latest trends on the color palette you might want to consider for your interior walls.

 Qualities of varying interior paints

 As mentioned above interior paints come in quite a few varieties, each with different qualities and properties.
 Take them in consideration when choosing your product to avoid common pitfalls.